The Architecture of OpenERP¶

-use a web browser pointed at the OpenERP client-web server, or
+use a web browser pointed at the OpenERP server, or

-Conversely you'd be better off with the application client (called the GTK client because of the technology it's built with) if you're using a local server (such as in the same building).
+Conversely you would be better off with the application client (called the GTK client because of the technology it is built with) if you are using a local server (such as in the same building).
 In this case the GTK client will be more responsive, so more satisfying to use.

-The Tiny company will continue to support two clients for the foreseeable future, so you can use whichever client you prefer.
+The OpenERP company will continue to support two clients for the foreseeable future, so you can use whichever client you prefer.

-These three components can be installed on the same server or can be distributed onto separate computer servers if performance considerations require it.
+Both components can be installed on the same server or distributed onto separate computer servers, if performance considerations require it.